 Mr Ahearn was appointed as the Consultant Orthopaedic Surgeon at NHS Hillingdon and Mount Vernon Hospital in 2011, and 18 months later he was promoted to head of department.
 He treats patients with accident-related problems, such as broken bones, long-standing problems of arthritis and sports injuries from the hand to the shoulder, and is now developing a new Hand Surgery Service.

 His undergraduate training was at Manchester University, qualifying with a Distinction in Surgery.
-Basic surgical training was in Kent and Sussex rotation, involving a year in Plastic Surgery, which introduced me to my final career path in Hand and Upper Limb Surgery.
+Basic surgical training was in Kent and Sussex rotation, involving a year in Plastic Surgery, which introduced him to his final career path in Hand and Upper Limb Surgery.

-I completed my Orthopaedic Higher Surgical training rotation in the North West London Region, which gave me the opportunity to work at St Marys and Chelsea and Westminster Hospital.
+He completed his Orthopaedic Higher Surgical training rotation in the North West London Region, which gave him the opportunity to work at St Marys and Chelsea and Westminster Hospital.
 He undertook a further fellowship in Upper Limb surgery at the Royal Surrey County Hospital, electing to stay in England within the NHS.

-I am actively involved in medical education at both undergraduate and post-graduate level, lecturing Imperial College Medical Students, General Practitioners and the Northwest Thames Specialist Registrars.
+He is actively involved in medical education at both undergraduate and post-graduate level, lecturing Imperial College Medical Students, General Practitioners and the Northwest Thames Specialist Registrars.

 He has also taught at, and is a faculty member of the Imperial External Fixation Course.
 Hisy professional memberships allow him to keep up to date with advances in Upper limb surgery for the benefit of his patients.